 Chem 351 provides an introduction to how we can use mathematical techniques to extract useful information from data.
-As with any area of chemistry, the field of chemometrics is too broad to cover in a single semester; our content-specific goals, which necessarily are modest, are to learn how to:
+As with any area of chemistry, the field of chemometrics is too broad to cover in a single semester; our content-specific goals are relatively modest; these are to:

-In addition to these content-specific goals, we have several broader goals; these are to:
+In addition to these content-specific goals, we also have several growth-oriented goals that are important to your development as a student in STEM; these are to...

 Ras a tool for processing and analyzing data